 The Relationship between Mental Health and Spirit Possession

 Mental illness that is diagnosed under the general heading of ‘Dissociative Disorders’ present a challenge to psychiatry, and those diagnosed with such tend to be under the care and supervision of the mental health system for long periods.
 However, modern research into alternative approaches to treatment may offer alternatives with a more positive prognosis.

-For interested researchers and academics, click on the Bangor logo in the right-hand column for access to my thesis on A Revised Epistemology for Spirit Release Therapy According to the Conceptual Framework of F.W.H.
+For interested researchers and academics, click on the Bangor logo at the top of the left-hand column for access to my thesis on A Revised Epistemology for Spirit Release Therapy According to the Conceptual Framework of F.W.H.
 Myers, and for access to the Afterlife Research Centre of Bristol University simply click on the blue butterfly.